-The heirloom tomatoes are what have the delicious flavour none of the hybrid variety grown today in green houses will ever be able to acquire.
-They are different in size and shape, colour and taste but each one is individually perfect.
-From the red ones that are the most acidic to the milder yellow ones you can even have them beautifully striped pink and green, dark purple, pure green and an almost black.
+The heirloom tomatoes have a delicious flavour that no hybrid variety grown today in greenhouses will ever be able to match.
+They are different in size and shape, color, and taste, but each one is individually perfect.
+From the red ones that are the most acidic to the milder yellow ones, you can even have them beautifully striped pink and green, dark purple, pure green, and almost black.
 They are a vibrant collection worthy of making a statement at your table.

 |Fresh Heirloom Tomatoes at the market for sale|

-Here is a version of something I ate recently on my travels with the freshest of flavours that I replicate through my palate to share.
-Drizzle the best olive oil you can find and enjoy it as an appetiser or as a side to your grilled piece of chicken, fish or steak.
+Here is a version of something I ate recently on my travels with the freshest of flavours that I replicated through my palate to share.
+Drizzle the best olive oil you can find and enjoy it as an appetiser or as a side to your grilled piece of chicken, fish, or steak.

 |Heirloom tomatoes with a wonderful Nori dressing.|

 1 cup mayonnaise